Our view: Melissa Lucio death-penalty case concerns deserve to be heard

 While no case should ever be tried in the court of public opinion, there appears to be enough reasonable doubt to compel a new trial – and get answers to these long-simmering questions.
 Otherwise, Lucio’s execution will take place, and that decision will be final.

-This article originally appeared on Amarillo Globe-News: Melissa Lucio death-penalty case concerns deserve to be heard
+This article originally appeared on Lubbock Avalanche-Journal: Melissa Lucio death-penalty case concerns deserve to be heard